nais/doc/docs/nais-application/ingress.md

   ...
 ```

-To keep personal identifiable information out of access logs use POST data instead or switch to unique identifiers such as universally unique identifier (UUID).
+To keep personal identifiable information out of access logs use POST data instead or switch to user identifiers that are unique to your application or domain.

 ### Some debugging tips